tamaragevorgyan/gettyimages-api/documentation/endpoints/oauth2/README.md

         grant_type=refresh_token&client_id=TestClientId&client_secret=TestSecret&refresh_token=tGzv3JOkF0XG5Qx2TlKWIA

 #### Token Expiration and Revocation ####
 The resource owner flow grants a 30-minute access token.
-If the client application needs to access content for the user longer that 30 minjutes, it can use the refresh token to get a new access token that will also be valid for 30 minutes.
+If the client application needs to access content for the user longer that 30 minutes, it can use the refresh token to get a new access token that will also be valid for 30 minutes.
 The refresh token is valid for one year and can be used as many times as needed within that one year to get a new access token.
 The refresh token cannot be used for API access.

 Refresh tokens can be revoked when the user changes their password.
 Revoked tokens cannot be used for any API access.